Skip to Content

 About half of these tumors form in the cerebellum or brain stem.
 The cerebellum is the part of the brain that controls movement, balance, and posture.
 The brain stem controls breathing, heart rate, and the nerves and muscles used in seeing, hearing, walking, talking, and eating.
 AT/RT may also be found in other parts of the central nervous system (brain and spinal cord).

 Brain tumors can occur in both children and adults; however, treatment for children may be different than treatment for adults.
-See the PDQ treatment summary on Adult Brain Tumors for more information.
+See the PDQ treatment summary on Adult Central Nervous System Tumors Treatment for more information.

 Certain genetic changes may increase the risk of atypical teratoid/rhabdoid tumor.